This is the page for the current Batwoman, Kate Kane.

 Due to her father's position within the military, Kate has access to an extensive arsenal of both lethal and non-lethal weapons.
 Most frequently used are her own stylized collapsible batarangs, frequently used to incapacitate opponents.
 She also carries a grapple gun for quick ascents and a gas gun for ranged attacks.
 Her utility belt also conceals tear gas grenades, lock picks, a gas mask, thermite grenades, collapsible batons, and a smart phone capable of long range communication, data storage, and computer hacking.

-Her costume is treated with a liquid shear thickening compound making it both stab resistant and small arms bullet proof while retaining flexibility.
-The cape is a carbon nanotube composite, making it proportionally stronger than steel.
-It is also weighted at the ends for both defensive and offensive purposes.
+Her uniform is treated with a liquid shear thickening compound, making it both stab-resistant and bulletproof to small calibers while retaining flexibility.
+The cape is a carbon nanotube composite, making it proportionally stronger than steel; it is also weighted and sharpened at the ends for both defensive and offensive purposes.
 Her cowl protects from blunt force trauma and is lined with a red wig which further conceals Kate's identity while serving as misdirection to her opponents.
 The entire suit feeds into the bio-monitors, GPS tracker, and radio receiver in her torso which relays real time encrypted information back to Colonel Kane in Kate's apartment.
-Kate frequently uses her high speed Bat-cycle for transport.
+Kate frequently uses her high speed motorcycle, Red Knight One, for transport.

-Thanks to her current affiliation with the Department of Extranormal Operations Kate has access to a variety of state of the art equipment that even surpasses her former military special operations grade gear.
+Thanks to her affiliation with the Department of Extranormal Operations, Kate has access to a variety of state of the art equipment that even surpasses her former military special operations grade gear.
 The most notable improvement seems to be in her costume.
 Drawing from the carbon nanotube design of her cape, Kate's next generation body armor is virtually impervious to gunfire, even from automated weapons.
+Her cowl was upgraded to feature thermal, anti-flash, and anti-hypnosis capabilities.

 DC Comics Bombshells